hazelcast/hazelcast-jet/site/website/blog/2020-10-06-enabling-full-text-search.md

 ![Pipeline with global mapping state](assets/2020-10-06-global-join-step.png)

-For the pipeline with two step join see [the source code](https://github.com/hazelcast-demos/pet-clinic-index-job/blob/two-joins/src/main/java/org/example/jet/petclinic/PetClinicIndexJob.java#L87) on Github.
+For the pipeline with the two-step join see [the source code](https://github.com/hazelcast-demos/pet-clinic-index-job/blob/two-joins/src/main/java/org/example/jet/petclinic/PetClinicIndexJob.java#L87) on Github.
 This is the graph visualisation of the pipeline: